The Benefits of Swim Caps

 There is no swimming cap specifically made for this purpose, but there are a few things you can try on your own.
-First, some swimmers find that wearing two caps simultaneously helps to reduce the amount of water that can get in.
+First, some swimmers find that wearing two caps simultaneously helps to reduce the amount of water that can seep in.
 Another common method involves cutting the crown portion off of a swim cap so that it resembles a thick headband.
-When worn underneath a full swim cap, this strip creates seal that reduces the amount of water that can penetrate the cap and gives the cap a better surface to grip on to.
-There are also some bubble caps that have parallel raised ridges along the bottom edge that help reduce the amount of water that can get in, although that’s not what they’re meant to do.
-But remember: while these methods can help, none of them are guaranteed to keep all the water out.
+When worn underneath a full swim cap, this strip creates a seal that reduces the amount of water that can penetrate the cap and gives the cap a better surface to grip on to.
+There are also some bubble caps that have parallel raised ridges along the bottom edge that help reduce the amount of water that can get in, although that’s not what they’re meant for.
+Remember: while these methods can help, none of them are guaranteed to keep all the water out.

 What If I Want A Cap That Covers My Ears?

-This is a tricky one since caps aren’t meant to keep your ears dry or covered in any way.
+This is a tricky one since swim caps aren’t meant to keep your ears dry or covered in any way.
 Luckily, there are several methods that can help solve this problem.
 First, if you want a cap that will partially cover your ears, some bubble caps with a chin strap might help.
 This allows the swimmer to pull the cap down over the ears, but is not guaranteed to keep all the water out.
 Or, a cap like the Aqua Glide offers designated ear pockets for a better streamline and minimal ear protection.

 If it’s very important to keep the water out (such as for people who have had ear tube surgery), relying on a swim cap alone is not a good idea.
 Instead, you should try wearing a neoprene ear band underneath your cap.
 Earbands are designed and recommended by ear, nose, and throat doctors specifically for those with ear tubes.
-Recommended by professionals nationwide, the Aqua-Earband brand makes these bands in various colors and sizes to accommodate infant, youth, and adult users.
-You might also try using ear plugs that are designed specifically to keep water out of your ears.
+Recommended by professionals nationwide, the All Star brand makes these bands in various colors and sizes to accommodate infant, youth, and adult users.
+You might also try using ear plugs that are designed specifically for water stoppage.
 These can be combined with an ear-band for added security.
 A reliable brand worth mentioning is Doc’s Proplugs.
 Both ear plugs and ear-bands can be worn in tandem with swim caps.